talentlessguy/og-service/README.md

 ## Using with Go

-And then use it in your Go http server to deploy it later.
+And then use it in your Go HTTP server:

 ```go
 package main